haikusw/SwiftUI-bw-patterns/README.md

 If you'd like to do other things with the individual tiles, we also provide the Tile view, which is just a single tile.

-The tiles support the same properties as `Pattern` with the exception that `design` is a `TileDesign` and not a `Binding<TileDesign>`
+The tiles support the same properties as `PatternView` with the exception that `design` is a `TileDesign` and not a `Binding<TileDesign>`

 ![Screenshots of the tiles showing the different overrides](./doc/images/tile_example.png)